asticode/go-astitodo/README.md

     // TODO(asticode) This variable should be dropped var myvariable int

+    // TODO(username) This should be renamed
+    var oops bool

     // TODO Damn this function should be rewritten
     // Or maybe it should be dropped as well func UselessFunction() {